Black July: Government's response

-There had been growing tension between the Sinhalese and Tamil communities of Sri Lanka before the actual riots began.
-With the formation of rebel Tamil groups, there rose an anti-Tamil sentiment among the Sinhalese majority.
+The president and top ranking members of the cabinet publicly justified the pogrom.
 Although the violence was first started by Sinhalese mobs who had gathered at the Colombo cemetery where the bodies of the soldiers were to be buried, they were later joined by elements associated with Sinhalese political activists involved in the organisation of the riots.
 During the early stages of the riots, it is alleged that the local police and military stood by and did nothing, or even assisted the mobs.
 Numerous eyewitness accounts suggest that "in many places police and even military personnel joined the rioters".
-However, by 26 July the police and army were out in the streets taking some action against the mobs.
-The government extended the curfew to prevent violence from spreading to other parts of the country.
-A brief spate of rioting broke out on 29 July, when police shot and killed 15 Sinhalese looters.

 The Sri Lankan government was accused from various corners of being complicit during the pogrom and of supporting and encouraging the Sinhalese mobs.
 President Jayewardene has been accused of failing to condemn the violence or to express sympathy to the survivors, blaming Tamils for bringing it upon themselves, failing to take any meaningful measures to punish the perpetrators of the violence, and praising the mobs as heroes of the Sinhalese people.
-In an interview with the Daily Telegraph on 11 July 1983, about two weeks prior to the riots, Jayewardene admitted to a reporter: